kazurayam/KS_RunConfigurationModifier/docs/index.md

 ## Problem to solve

-All Katalon Studio users should be familiar with the "Project Setting &gt; Excecution" dialog of the Katalon Studio GUI as follows:
+All Katalon Studio users would be familiar with the "Project Setting &gt; Excecution" dialog of the Katalon Studio GUI as follows:

 ![ProjectSettings Execution](https://kazurayam.github.io/KS_RunConfigurationModifier/images/ProjectSettings_Execution.png)